 For some systems there exist k-uniform states which are not related to mixed irredundant orthogonal arrays.
 Such examples were discussed for standard OA, where some minus signs had to be introduced in order to generate certain entangled states for qubits - see Appendix C in Ref.
 [36].
-In this Appendix we construct some k-uniform states by introducing complex phases in the coefficients of the states.
+Here, we construct a 1-uniform state for heterogeneous systems following the same procedure.

-Let us start by considering the state of a system $3 \times 3 \times 2$:
+Let us start by considering the state of a system $3 \times 2 \times 2$ :

-For this state, the reductions to the second and third party are maximally mixed for any value of the parameters $\{\alpha_j\}$.
+Here, the corresponding array is MOA but not irredundant.
+Indeed, an IrMOA $(r, 3^12^2, 1)$ do not exist for any r.
+For this state, the reductions to the second and third party are maximally mixed for any value of the parameters $\{\alpha_i\}$ .
 That is,